peytoncordero/DRI25/creating-simulations.md

 Next, let's create a `class` to represent our die object.
 You can think of a class like a user-defined blueprint or prototype from which objects are created.
 Classes provide a means of bundling data and functionality together.
 Creating a new class creates a new type of object, allowing new instances of that type to be made.
 Each class instance can have features attached to it for maintaining and modifying its state.

 For example, if we were to define a `Car` class, we might consider what attributes a car has:  brand, mileage, top speed, diesel or gas, stick or auto, 2-door or 4-door, etc. We could begin defining these characteristics as part of the overall class `Car` using variables.
 Variables particular to a class are called __data members__.
 We could then consider what actions a car can perform:  e.g., drive, brake, refuel, etc., and begin to write some functions in our `Car` class that describe these actions.
 Generally, functions that are specific to a certain class are called __methods__.
-Unlike functions, methods use __.__ (dot) notation in order to be called--you'll see exactly what that means here shortly.
+Unlike functions proper, methods use __.__ (dot) notation in order to be called--you'll see exactly what that means here shortly.

 Because we are creating a dice simulator here, let's go ahead and create a new class `Die`.
 In a new cell in your Jupyter notebook, type the following: